-In adherence to the age limits set by the Supervisory Board in accordance with Section 5.4.1 (4) of the Fraport Code, which is set as 72 years of age at the time of election or reelection, candidates should be put forward who are able to perform the duties of a member of a supervisory board of an international company and safeguard the reputation of Fraport AG through their integrity, motivation, availability, and personality.
+In adherence to the age limits set by the Supervisory Board, which is set as 72 years of age at the time of election or reelection, candidates should be put forward who are able to perform the duties of a member of a supervisory board of an international company and safeguard the reputation of Fraport AG through their integrity, motivation, availability, and personality.
 The principles of diversity and the proportion of women and men based on the statutory provisions should be taken into account when nominating candidates for the Board.
 In addition, the Supervisory Board should have at least three independent members."

 Concerning the extent to which this policy has been implemented, it can be stated that the current Supervisory Board, whose members offer a wide range of economic, political, and corporate expertise, has the knowledge, skills, and experience required to properly perform its duties.
+The objectives for the composition of the Supervisory Board and the competence profile for the overall Supervisory Board (including the diversity concept) were taken into account in particular in the special election to the Supervisory Board in 2020 and the nomination for the special election to the Supervisory Board in 2021.